 A material breach occurs when the breaching party fails to perform to such a level that is legally inexcusable and to a level where the non-breaching party has been so prejudiced and aggrieved that there is no other choice but the seek help from the court or some other legal remedy.

 - Suing a company for a breach is designed to put the non-breaching party in a similar place as if the breach had not occurred.

 - When you sue for a material breach, you also have a legal obligation to mitigate your damages.

 A lawsuit for material breach is a civil action and the remedies awarded are designed to place the injured party in the position they would be in if not for the breach.
 Remedies for contractual breaches are not designed to punish the breaching party.

 - Read about the difference between material breach vs. non-material breach

-Call a Watson’s Colorado Breach of Contract Attorneys
+Call Watson’s Breach of Contract Attorneys Denver

 If you are a corporation, individual or independent contractor, and need help suing a contractor for breach of a contract, and you need legal advice or seeking breach remedies for a contract dispute, litigation or consulting about agreement terms, contact Watson’s Denver breach of contract lawyers for a free initial consultation at 720-941-7200.